Loving in Tandem

 Loving in Tandem is a 2017 Filipino romantic comedy film directed by Giselle Andres, starring Maymay Entrata and Edward Barber.
 It is their first acting project since their debuts as housemates in the 2016 longest-running reality show, Pinoy Big Brother: Lucky 7.
 It is under the production of Star Cinema and was released nationwide on September 13, 2017.

-Synopsis
+The film's title is a play on "riding in tandem", a Philippine English term for crimes committed by pairs of criminals riding on motorcycles.

+Plot

 Shine (Maymay Entrata) is a jolly and happy-go-lucky girl who will do anything for her family.
 But when it comes to love, she hopelessly tries to find one and wishes to meet her one true love.
 Until one day, when she was praying to meet the love of her life, she unexpectedly meets Luke (Edward Barber), a rebellious and grumpy Filipino-American boy who was sent to the Philippines by his father from the United States.
 Despite their complete differences from each other, will they truly find love?